-Dye Penetrant Test (DPT) is one of the most inexpensive non-destructive test methods, used to check the surface irregularities of any component.
+Dye Penetrant Test (DPT) is one of the most inexpensive non-destructive test (NDT) methods, used to check the surface irregularities of any component.
 This test method is popular by many names, which are as follows;

 - Liquid Penetrant Inspection (LPI)